Vets-Who-Code/web-curriculum/collection-one/modules/command-line/command-line.md

 # Module: Command Line Overview

-Welcome to the **Command Line** module, a comprehensive resource for mastering the Command Line Interface (CLI).
-Whether you're a software engineer, writer, or instructor based in Atlanta, understanding the command line is an essential skill that can enhance your productivity and efficiency in various tech-related roles.
+Welcome to the Command Line module, your comprehensive resource for mastering the Command Line Interface (CLI).
+Learning to use the command line is a fundamental skill that can significantly enhance your productivity and efficiency across various tech-related roles.

 ## Units to Study